bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 Emails are sent to the Product Owner and Technical Leads registered for the Product in the [Product Registry](https://registry.developer.gov.bc.ca/).
 To modify the recipients of the emails, please update the contact information in the Registry.

 ## Deployments and deploymentconfigs that have not changed in a year

-This tool checks the `lastUpdateTime` of the `Progressing` block in the `status` field of the Deployment or DeploymentConfig.
-If it is close to a year old, but not over, a warning email will be sent.
-If the deployment is managed by ArgoCD then a warning email is sent asking for action to be taken.
-This is because ArgoCD will just scale it back up after the tool scaled it down.
-If not managed by ArgoCD and the timestamp is over a year then the deployment is scaled to zero replicas and an email is sent.
+The tool monitors the `lastUpdateTime` of the `Progressing` block within the `status` field of the Deployment or DeploymentConfig.
+If this timestamp is approaching one year but has not yet exceeded it, a warning email is triggered.
+In the case of deployments managed by ArgoCD, an email requests action since ArgoCD may scale it back up after the tool has scaled it down.
+For deployments not managed by ArgoCD and with a timestamp surpassing one year, the tool scales down the replicas to zero and sends an email notification.

 You can check the timestamp on your deployment in the YAML under `status`.